 6.17.3 Mechanism of Failure

 Calls to the wrong subprogram or references to the wrong data element (that was missed by human review) can result in unintended behaviour.
-Language processors will not make a mistake in name translation, but human cognition limitations may cause humans to misunderstand, and therefore may be missed in human reviews.
+Language processors will not make a mistake in name translation, except in the case where name lengths exceed the language-specified maximum, but human cognition limitations may cause humans to misunderstand, and therefore may be missed in human reviews.

 6.17.4 Applicable language characteristics